-Common Pre-Contact artifacts recovered from heritage sites include stone tools, lithics, and pottery.
+Common Pre-Contact artifacts recovered from heritage sites include stone tools, lithic debitage, and ceramic pottery.
 Tools fashioned from stone could take the form of spear and dart points, arrowheads, knives, scrapers, hammers, and adzes.
 The tools may as a large as a person's forearm or as small as a thumbnail.
 They may be found complete or as only as fragments.
-Lithic debitage are the stone debris created and left over from the manufacture of stone tools.
+Lithic debitage is the stone debris created and left over from the manufacture of stone tools.
 This material can also vary greatly in size; some stone flakes can be smaller than a pea.
-Pre-Contact pottery are storage vessels fashioned from fired clay.
+Pre-Contact pottery is the remains of storage vessels fashioned from fired clay.
 Vessels may be found complete or in small fragments.